 Hawthorne Tree in Disguise?

 Many fairy trees are of the hawthorn tree variety.
 Hawthorn is distinguished by its sharp, woody thorns and serrated leaves.
 In spring, the tree is covered with lovely clusters of flowers in shades of white or pink, depending on the variety.
 But don’t be tempted to bring a bough of these beautiful blooms into the house – it’s considered very bad luck!
 The magic of a fairy tree isn’t hidden in a fairy door or a fairy garden, but deep within the earth surrounding the tree as the conduit to the Otherworld.

 Fairy Trees dot green fields all over the Irish countryside.
 They are often easy to spot as lone fixtures within a meadow or along a rock wall.
 Once you find one, you’ll start to see them everywhere!
 The first fairy tree we found in Ireland was on the Hill of Tara – a magical place to visit in itself!

-The stories claim that bad luck will befall anyone who cuts down the faerie tree.
-The wee folk will see to it that you will never get a good nights sleep again for the rest of your life.
-Real life examples abound, including the DeLorean car factory in the 1980’s that was built on a plot of land where a faerie tree stood.
-Even though the owners were warned, they destroyed the tree and the company was doomed to failure.
+Fairy Tree Magic ensures the trees stay safe.
+The legends claim bad luck will befall anyone who cuts down the faerie tree.
+The wee folk will see to it that you will never get a good nights sleep again for the rest of your life!
+But it’s not always just folklore at work.
+Real life examples abound, including the DeLorean car factory in the 1980’s.
+The factory was built on a plot of land where a faerie tree stood and wantonly destroyed.
+Even though the owners were warned, they removed the tree and the company was doomed to failure.

 Hmmm…I wonder where I might find a stool made from Ash?